steeevieee/pp2/README.md

 * make it all work inside the XMLTV framework
 * find out if the subtitle does exist somewhere, as I've not found it yet
 * better comments on the code
+* category mapping, as the ones that come back match my PVR anyway